C/2023 A3 (Tsuchinshan-ATLAS): How to See the Comet of the Year Tonight?

 The best comet of 2024 is already visible in the sky!
-Right now, observers in the Southern Hemisphere are enjoying the brightening Comet C/2023 A3 (Tsuchinshan-ATLAS), and soon it will be visible in the Northern Hemisphere as well.
+Right now, observers in the Southern Hemisphere are enjoying the brightening Comet C/2023 A3 (Tsuchinshan-ATLAS), and soon, the Northern Hemisphere will get a great view as well.
 Use the Star Walk 2 app to find out when and where to look for it from your location.
 Download the app now, and get ready to impress everyone with your stargazing skills when the comet shows up.

 Contents